top of page

 04. Financing Readiness

-Taking on new finance partners (e.g private equity and venture capital)
+Taking on new finance partners (e.g. loans, grants, private equity and venture capital)

 Who is this service for?
-Shareholders/owners who are looking for an exit strategy from their business (e.g. due to age).
+Shareholders/owners who are looking for additional financing (e.g loans, grants, private equity) or an exit strategy from their business (e.g. due to age).

 Most funders or investors seeking a target will look at some of the following: